Catherine Zimmerman

-Catherine McCabe Zimmerman (born January 15, 1994) is an American soccer forward who plays for W-League side Melbourne Victory.
+Catherine McCabe Zimmerman (born January 15, 1994) is an American soccer forward who plays for USL Super League club Brooklyn FC.

-Early life and collegiate career
+Early life and college career

 Zimmerman played for Madison High School, scoring 50 goals and notching 25 assists.
-In four years at Madison, she earned several accolades and honours.
+In four years at Madison, she earned several accolades and honors.
 She was included in the First Team All-County in 2010 and All-Conference (2010–11).
 She was also named First Team All-State (2010–11), Morris County Player of the Year (2011) and Star Ledger Player of the Year (2011).

+Providence Friars

 Zimmerman then went to Providence College.
 Her freshman year was a little slow as she only played 10 matches for the Friars.
 Nevertheless, she managed to score 7 goals and notched on assist, leading the team in points (15).
 In the following 3 years, Zimmerman became a key player for Providence, leading the team in points and goals in each of the years.
 Because of her performance, Zimmerman was named for the BIG EAST All-Tournament team, All-BIG EAST First Team honors and was also chosen the 2015 BIG EAST All-Tournament Most Outstanding Offensive Player.

 Club career

-NWSL
+Western New York Flash

 After an outstanding career at college, Zimmerman declared herself for the 2016 NWSL College Draft, but she was not picked by any team.
 However, her college coach, had a good relationship with Western New York Flash's coach Paul Riley and he managed to get her an invitation to the Flash's preseason camp in Rochester, New York.
 She began training with Flash, but continued her college education.
 Zimmerman was included in the Western New York Flash's official roster for the 2016 season, but after not getting to play any minute for the Rochester team, she made the decision to put her career on hold and pursue a graduation.

+Sky Blue FC

 Back to home at New Jersey, Zimmerman used her contacts to earn a place in the Sky Blue Reserves.
 On July 1, 2016, with several attacking players cut from the squad for injury problems, the team made the decision to waive GK Erin Nayler to make room and officially signed with Zimmerman.
 On July 2, she debuted for the SBFC.
 Zimmerman started and played 73 minutes of the match against the Portland Thorns.
 She, then, started four of the five matches she played for SBFC until July 31, when Zimmerman suffered an injury after colliding with Estelle Johnson in the 25th minute of the match against Washington Spirit.